-Dr. Kate Brayman treats the pain of temporomandibular joint disorders at her practice, Kate Brayman DDS in Woodbury NY.
+Dr. Kate Brayman treats the pain of temporomandibular joint disorders at her practice, Kate Brayman DDS in Long Island NY.
 If you experience pain in the jaw, difficulty chewing, pain while chewing, or aching facial pain, contact our dental office for an appointment.
 The doctor can evaluate the problem and determine if a night guard for teeth grinding will relieve your pain.

 What Our Patients Say